severinbeauvais/CodeChallenge8-repo2/UI/README.md

     Note: when running without keycloak enabled instead of `npm start` use `npm run start-noauth`.

-6. Run `npm run build` to just build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build, like so: `ng serve --prod` to run in production mode.
-7. Run `npm run lint` to just lint your app code using TSLint.

 ## Running tests

 ### Unit tests